RachelSa/regenerating-dinosaurs/README.md

 #### Adding the Heroku Scheduler
 1. From the dashboard, select the **Overview** tab and click **Configure Add-ons**.
 2. Under **Add-ons**, search for **Heroku Scheduler**.
-3. Upon selecting Heroku Scheduler, agree to the Terms of Service.
+3. Upon selecting **Heroku Scheduler**, agree to the Terms of Service.
-4. Scheduler will be added and in the **Overview** dashboard, Scheduler will be visible under **Installed add-ons**.
+4. **Scheduler** will be added and in the **Overview** dashboard, **Scheduler** will be visible under **Installed add-ons**.

-## Part 2: Create a Rake Task and Configure on Heroku
+## Part 2: Create a Scheduled Task

 ### Description

-In order for Heroku Scheduler to run custom rake tasks, a Rails application must have a scheduler.rake file with one or more tasks.
-This tutorial shows how to add rake tasks to a Rails app, push the code a Heroku app, and schedule the tasks with Heroku Scheduler.
+In order for Heroku Scheduler to run custom Rake tasks, a Rails application must have a `scheduler.rake` file with one or more tasks.
+This tutorial demonstrates how to add Rake tasks to a Rails app, push the that code to a Heroku app, and schedule the tasks with Heroku Scheduler. (**not sure if telling them the scheduler.rake file is needed needs to be here in the high level description**)

 This Github repository contains a demo Rails application with a [rake file](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/lib/tasks/scheduler.rake) containing two tasks, which will be referenced throughout the tutorial.